-All of your vessel's a.c. equipment uses 120 volt, 60 Hertz power.
-Where dockside power is available, your Bertram can use 120V a.c. through the shore cord.
-When away from dockside power, your Bertram can use the optional generator for its a.c. needs.
+All of your vessel's a.c. equipment uses either 120 or 240 volt, 60 Hertz power.
+When you are at sea, at anchor, or if you are docked where usable commercial power is not available, your Bertram's power is supplied by the on-board 120/240 Volt a.c. generator(s).
+Where dockside power is available, your Bertram can use the 120/240 Volt a.c. through the shore cord.

-This power is controlled and distributed from the 120V a.c. distribution panel in the salon.
-The voltmeter on the a.c. salon distribution panel monitors the power source in use.
+This power is controlled and distributed from the 120/240 Volt a.c. distribution panel in the salon.
+The frequency, voltage and amperage meters on the a.c. salon distribution panel monitor the power source in use.